Distracted Teen Drivers? Worse Than You Think

 Distracted driving impairs reaction time in a big way; the researchers found that teen drivers using a cell phone had their eyes off the road for an average of 4.1 out of the final 6 seconds before the crash.

 What's worse, researchers also found that the distracted teens failed to react more than half of the time before impact and crashed without braking or steering.

 Experts say parents need to lead by example and put the phone down.
 In fact, some experts suggest placing a phone in the back seat, or some place where you know you cant reach it.

 Free Legal Advice

-While causes of auto accidents vary, The Edwards Law Firm has the experience and expertise to guide you throughout your case.
+While causes of auto accidents vary, The Edwards Law Firm's dedicated auto accident attorneys in Tulsa have the experience and expertise to guide you throughout your case.
 If you or a loved one has been injured by a negligent or a distracted driver, contact a Tulsa lawyer from The Edwards Law Firm today.